uxrocket/uxrocket.select/README.md

-on-change            | Calls a function when original select's value changed. on-update            | Calls a function when plugin options are updated. on-destroy           | Calls a function when select is removed.
+on-change            | Calls a function when original select's value changed. on-update            | Calls a function when plugin options are updated. on-destroy           | Calls a function when select is removed. select-all           | Boolean.
+Enable select all feature for multiple selectboxes.

 Callbacks			 | &nbsp;
 -------------------- | -----